Water is one of BC’s most important natural resources and must be managed appropriately to protect both human and ecosystem health.

 Water Quality Guidelines for Irrigation

 Water quality guidelines are developed for water used for irrigating ready-to-eat crops.
 These types of crops include leafy greens, fruits or vegetables that may be eaten right off the field and/or fruits or vegetables which may not be adequately washed.

 Water Quality Guidelines for Aquatic Life, Wildlife & Agriculture

-Water quality guidelines are developed for various parameters to protect aquatic life, wildlife, livestock & irrigation.
+Ambient water quality guidelines are benchmarks for water quality parameters to protect aquatic life, wildlife, livestock & irrigation.

 Water Quality Objectives

 To manage fresh and marine water quality, water quality objectives may be developed for specific water bodies to protect water uses in that watershed.